Long-term Experimental and Management Plan (LTEMP)

 LTEMP Science Plan

-The LTEMP Science Plan describes a strategy by which monitoring and research data in the natural and social sciences will be collected, analyzed, and provided to DOI, its bureaus, and to the GCDAMP in support of implementation of LTEMP.
+The LTEMP Science Plan describe a strategy by which monitoring and research data in the natural and social sciences will be collected, analyzed, and provided to DOI, its bureaus, and to the GCDAMP in support of implementation of LTEMP.

 GCDAMP Strategic Plan